 Supporting women diagnosed, being treated or living with breast cancer

 SRUCOS is recognized by the IRS as 501(c)3 nonprofit corporation, established to support women whose lives have been impacted by a diagnosis of breast cancer.

-To empower, encourage and educate women diagnosed, being treated or living beyond breast cancer.
+To empower, encourage and educate women diagnosed, being treated, living with and beyond breast cancer.